Kawasaki Ninja ZX-9R: ZX-9R (C1, C2) 1998-99

-The 1998 ZX9r was the first stock production motorcycle to run a 9-second quarter mile.

-The 1998 model year brought in a heavily redesigned ZX-9R, complete with a new engine and chassis.

-The C model engine is entirely new, sharing few parts with the B model's engine.
+The 1998 model year brought in a heavily redesigned ZX-9R, complete with an entirely new engine and chassis.
+The C model engine shares few parts with the B model's engine.
 Bore was increased to 75mm while stroke was decreased to 50.9mm, allowing for larger valves.
 The rocker-arm style cam followers of previous years was replaced with a direct actuation bucket style, allowing for a narrower valve angle and straighter intake tracts.
 The new engine did retain the 11.5:1 compression ratio and the 12,000 RPM redline.
-The 40mm Keihin CVKD carburetors were equipped with a throttle position sensor, which combined with a new camshaft position sensor, linked to the ignition module to provide mapped ignition timing.
+The 40mm Keihin CVKD carburetors were equipped with a throttle position sensor, which combined with a new camshaft position sensor, allowed the ignition module to change ignition timing based on both RPM and load.
 Coil on plug ignition replaced the remote coil ignition design.
 The crankshaft was lightened and the generator was moved to the end of the crankshaft to reduce rotational inertia.
 The transmission was strengthened and had closer ratio gears.
 This new engine produced a claimed 143 horsepower at the crankshaft.

 The chassis was updated to be shorter and lighter, now using the engine as a stressed member, eliminating the need for the steel engine cradles of the previous model.
 Instead of being bolted on, the aluminum rear subframe is welded to the chassis.
 The swing arm was a simple unbraced box beam style design.

 The front suspension received 46mm right-way-up KYB forks while the rear suspension received a lighter piggyback style shock.
 Front brakes are 296 mm rotors clamped by 6 piston calipers.
 The rear brake rotor measured 220 mm in diameter.

-Due to this extensive redesign, 1998 ZX-9R weighed in at 434lbs empty, 77 lbs less than the 1997 model.
+Due to this extensive redesign, 1998 ZX-9R weighed in at 434 lbs empty, 77 lbs less than the 1997 model.
 Wheelbase was measured at 55.6in, 2in shorter than the B model.

 Visually, the new bike retained the rounded look of its predecessor, retaining the single headlight with ram air intake below.
 Overall the bike was sleeker with smaller fairings.